EMDR Protocols for Substance Use & Problematic Behaviors

 Hase, Schallmayer, & Sack (2008) conducted the first randomized controlled trial using CravEx in inpatient alcohol treatment.
 With just two EMDR sessions targeting craving memories, participants had significantly lower cravings, relapse rates, and depressive symptoms than those receiving treatment-as-usual.
 More recently, Callak Sarğın, Yüncü, & Kırlı (2025) conducted a pilot RCT with alcohol use disorder clients.
 Those who received three sessions of EMDR using craving memories, current triggers, and future scenarios had significantly lower craving severity post-treatment and at one-month follow-up.

 In EMDR Target Sequencing, CravEx is often introduced once clients have achieved some stability in abstinence or reduced use.
-Processing the first, worst, and most recent relapse memories — along with high-intensity craving events — can disrupt the cycle of Addiction by reducing the physiological and emotional intensity of urges.
+Processing the first, worst, and most recent relapse memories, along with high-intensity craving events, can disrupt the cycle of addiction by reducing the physiological and emotional intensity of urges.

 Feeling-State Addiction Protocol (FSAP): Working with Internal Triggers

 While DeTUR and CravEx focus on external cues and relapse episodes, the Feeling-State Addiction Protocol (FSAP), developed by Robert Miller (2011, 2012, 2016), takes a different approach.
-FSAP targets the positive emotional states that become linked with substance use — for instance, the sense of power, freedom, or belonging that alcohol or drugs once seemed to provide.
+FSAP targets the positive emotional states that become linked with substance use, for instance the sense of power, freedom, or belonging that alcohol or drugs once seemed to provide.

-In practice, clients first identify the specific feeling state associated with their substance use (e.g., “drinking makes me feel confident”).
+In session, clients first identify the specific feeling state associated with their substance use (e.g., “drinking makes me feel confident”).
 Using bilateral stimulation, the clinician helps the client desensitize this pairing.
 Then, underlying trauma memories tied to the emotional need are identified through EMDR Target Selection and processed using the standard EMDR protocol.
 Finally, new adaptive beliefs and future templates are installed to support long-term recovery.

 Miller (2012) conducted a multiple-baseline study applying FSAP to behavioral addictions.
 All participants showed significant reductions in physiological arousal and reported eliminating compulsive behavior after treatment.
 Tsoutsa et al. (2014) applied FSAP to tobacco addiction and found that 50 percent of participants quit smoking, compared to 25 percent in the CBT group, supporting FSAP’s potential effectiveness in substance use treatment.